top of page

 - Cedarwood Atlantica (Cedrusatlantica) - Calming, smells amazing in my Wild Vanilla No. 2 Solid Perfume Recipe.
 Skin soothing.

 - CedarwoodVirginian (Juniperusvirginiana) woodsy scent, relaxing and good for skin.
-It's also one of the recommended oils in
+It's also one of the recommended oils in chest rub.

 - Chamomile/German(MatricariachamomillaL)-Relaxing, helpful for sleep, may support clear thinking when pollen counts are high